HalasProject/DBSec-api/README.md

 To install or update these dependencies you can use `npm install` or `npm update`.

-# Hackathon Starter Project
-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).

 ## License
-Copyright (c) Microsoft Corporation.
+Copyright (c) HalasProject.
 All rights reserved.
 Licensed under the [MIT](LICENSE) License.